zgulde/cods/docs/how-it-works.md

 - symlinks in `sites-enabled`
 - static content served out of `/srv/site-name.tld/public`
 - Will attempt to serve static content first, if not found
-    - the request will be passed to tomcat for a java site
+    - the request will be passed to the application server
     - `404.html` in the webroot will be served
-- handles ssl connections when https is setup for a site (as opposed to having tomcat do this)
+- handles ssl connections when https is setup for a site

 ### Git Deployment